scipy-conference/scipy_proceedings/papers/scott_sievert/next.rst

 The collection of these data is `passive` and does not `adapt` to previous
 responses: previous responses do not effect which queries are presented.
-Adaptive data collection is a process which selects the most useful data (in some sense) as quickly as possible to help achieve some goal (e.g., classification accuracy) :cite:`holland1992adaptation`.
+Adaptive data collection is a process which selects the most useful data as quickly as possible to help achieve some goal (e.g., classification accuracy) :cite:`holland1992adaptation`.
 Adaptive data collection is done by an adaptive sampling algorithm that chooses the next query to be labeled.

 Adaptive data collection naturally requires fewer responses to produce the same model as passive data collection: it's adapting to previous responses by